Batman: Vengeance: Plot

-Batman witnesses the Joker's goons hijacking a blimp and speaks with Harley, who informs him that they have been operating on their own since the Joker's apparent death.
+Batman later witnesses the Joker's goons hijacking a blimp and meets with Harley, who informs him that they have been operating on their own since the Joker's supposed death.
 After foiling their plan to send explosive Joker toys into the city's sewers, Batman finds an abducted Issac Evers.
-He explains that he had hired the goons to destroy Gotham Industrial for the insurance money, having been unable to collect on the damage left by Mr. Freeze without revealing his deals with the Joker.
-The goons then turned on him to carry out their plan to destroy Gotham using the toys.
-As Batman hands Evers over to the police, Commissioner Gordon is hit with a batarang.
+He explains that he had hired the goons to destroy Gotham Industrial for the insurance money, having been unable to collect on the damage left by Freeze without revealing his deals with the Joker; however, the goons turned on him to carry out their plan to destroy Gotham using the toys, and took Evers hostage.
+As Batman hands Evers over to the police, Commissioner Gordon is hit by a batarang.
 Framed for the attack, Batman escapes from the police and concludes that Harley is behind everything since the Joker's apparent death.
-Disguising himself as a drifter to avoid police attention, Bruce Wayne investigates the Joker's former hideout and finds evidence hinting at his survival.
+Disguising himself as a drifter to avoid police attention, he investigates the Joker's former hideout and finds evidence hinting at his survival.

-After tracking the stolen blimp to the Gasworks, Batman confronts a still-living Joker, having faked his death to exact his true plan.
-He reveals that he secretly manipulated Evers, Freeze, Ivy, and Batman into fulfilling his goals to mass-produce a flammable Joker venom developed from Promethium, which he intends to spread throughout the city's sewers.
-Batman shuts off the city's pipe network to stop the flow of the toxin, while the Joker attempts to escape in the blimp and spread the toxin himself.
+After tracking the stolen blimp to the Gotham Gasworks, Batman confronts a still-living Joker, who faked his death to exact his true plan.
+He reveals that he manipulated Evers, Freeze, Ivy, and Batman himself into aiding his goal to mass-produce a flammable Joker venom developed from Promethium, which he intends to spread throughout the city's sewers.
+Batman shuts off the pipe network to stop the flow of toxin, while the Joker attempts to escape in the blimp and spread the toxin himself.
 After subduing Harley, Batman stows aboard the blimp and stops the toxin from being released.
-As a last resort, the Joker tries to crash the blimp into the city, but Batman destroys the blimp and saves the Joker from falling to his death.
+As a last resort, the Joker tries to crash the blimp into Gotham, but Batman destroys the blimp and saves the Joker from falling to his death.

-The villains are incarcerated at Arkham Asylum.
-Batman meets an apologetic Gordon, as it was discovered Harley threw the batarang, and thanks Batman for saving Gotham.
-Batman retreats to look out over the city, when the Bat-Signal appears behind him.
+In the aftermath, the villains are incarcerated at Arkham Asylum, and Batman meets with an apologetic Gordon, who reveals that Harley's fingerprints were found on the batarang that hit him, clearing Batman's name.
+After Gordon thanks him for saving Gotham, Batman retreats to look out over the city when the Bat-Signal appears behind him.

 Development

-Vengeance took environmental and character designs from The New Batman Adventures, with the voice cast from that show including Kevin Conroy as Batman, Mark Hamill as the Joker, Tara Strong as Batgirl, Diane Pershing as Poison Ivy, Michael Ansara (in his final acting role) as Mr. Freeze, Efrem Zimbalist Jr. as Alfred Pennyworth, Arleen Sorkin as Harley Quinn, Bob Hastings as Commissioner Gordon, and Lloyd Bochner as Hamilton Hill.
+Batman: Vengeance took environmental and character designs from The New Batman Adventures.
+Many voice actors reprised their roles from the show, including Kevin Conroy as Batman, Mark Hamill as the Joker, Tara Strong as Batgirl, Diane Pershing as Poison Ivy, Michael Ansara (in his final acting role) as Mr. Freeze, Efrem Zimbalist Jr. as Alfred Pennyworth, Arleen Sorkin as Harley Quinn, Bob Hastings as Commissioner Gordon, and Lloyd Bochner as Hamilton Hill.